Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-26.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what estimate the Electoral Commission has made of the number of local authorities who conducted a dry run in data matching and did not repeat this to the Electoral Commission.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, if the Electoral Commission will make it their policy to gather information on registration levels on an annual basis.

 Mr Gary Streeter